JCD-bionicman/FreeRogue/README.md

 * Well optimized in C++ (with eventual support for any .Net language)
 * Cross-platform with OpenGL (and maybe Vulkan later)
 * Prebuilt user tileset modding system
-* Helpful systems for things like window resizing and GUI interfaces
+* Helpful tools for things like window resizing and GUI interfaces
 * Integrated engine utilities like time management and ECS